Man arrested after cyclist struck by Olympic bus

 He was taken to an east London police station.

-The crash, involving an Olympic media bus, happened close to the Olympic hockey centre, velodrome and Paralympic tennis arena.'Tragic' death
+The crash, involving an Olympic media bus, happened close to the Olympic hockey centre, velodrome and Paralympic tennis arena.

 The victim has not yet been identified, but an International Olympic Committee source told BBC London he was not an Olympic competitor.